pronesto/DCC888/Worklist/README.md

 ## The Assignment

+In this lab we shall implement a worklist-based solver, and shall use it to solve the reaching-definitions analysis.
+Do not worry about implementing the evaluation of the reaching-definitions equations: that has already been done for you.
-To solve this lab, you will have to have solved the [parsing exercise](../Parsing) (the lab about the implementation of the parser).
+However, to finish this lab, you will have to have solved the [parsing exercise](../Parsing) (the lab about the implementation of the parser).
-Thus, as a preliminary step, rename your parser, from the previous lab, from `todo.py` to `parser.py`.
+Thus, as a preliminary step, rename your parser, from that lab, from `todo.py` to `parser.py`.
 Notice that this lab contains a file [parser.py](parser.py), which you can replace with the `todo.py` from that previous lab (well, assuming that you have implemented it, of course).
 The parser is the only file from the previous lab that you should reuse.